nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 >Now that you get the concept and the configuration steps, you can see how EASY it is with Nginx Split Clients to route traffic to different backend applications, including different versions of apps - it's as easy as creating a new Upstream block, and determining the Split Ratio.
 And consider this not so subtle point - you did not have to create ONE ticket, change a DNS record, change a firewall rules, update cloudXYZ device - nothing!
 All you did was tell Nginx to split existing traffic, accelerating your app development velocity into Warp Drive.

->>The Director of Development has heard about your success with Nginx for Azure Split Clients, and now also wants a small percentage of Live Traffic for the next App version, running in AKS2.
+>>The Director of Development has heard about your success with Nginx for Azure Split Clients, and now also wants a small percentage of Live Traffic for the next App version, running in AKS Cluster2.
 Oh NO!!  - Success usually does mean more work.
 But lucky for you, Split clients can work with many Upstreams.
-So after several beers and intense discussions, your team decides on the following Split:
+So after several beers and intense discussions, your QA team decides on the following Split:

 - AKS1 will get 80% traffic - for new version
 - Docker VM will get 19% traffic - for legacy/current version